AstroMined/debtonator/docs/adr/backend/024-feature-flags.md

 3. **Easier Maintenance**: Feature requirements are defined in one place for each layer
 4. **Simpler Testing**: Tests can focus on business logic with clear feature flag configurations
 5. **Consistent Enforcement**: Feature flags are enforced uniformly at each layer
-6. **Externalized Configuration**: Feature requirements can be updated without code changes
+6. **Runtime Configuration**: Both flag values and requirements can be updated at runtime without application restarts
+7. **Database Consistency**: Using the database for both flag values and requirements ensures data consistency

 ### Negative

 1. **Learning Curve**: Proxy and interceptor patterns may be less intuitive initially
 2. **Debugging Complexity**: Issues might be harder to diagnose when enforcement happens in proxies
-3. **Configuration Management**: Need careful management of feature requirements across layers
+3. **Database Dependency**: Both flag values and requirements now depend on database availability
+4. **Performance Considerations**: Database access for requirements may impact performance without proper caching

 ### Neutral

-1. **Performance Impact**: Slight overhead from proxy method wrapping and pattern matching
+1. **Cache Management**: Need for proper cache invalidation and TTL settings
 2. **Clear Boundaries Required**: Features must align well with architectural boundaries
 3. **Documentation Need**: Requires clear documentation for future reference

 ## Performance Impact

-The middleware/interceptor approach has a performance profile similar to the original design:
+The database-driven middleware/interceptor approach introduces additional performance considerations:

+1. **Database Access**: Reading requirements from the database adds overhead
+2. **Caching Mitigation**: Short-term caching (30-second TTL) mitigates most database overhead
-1. **Proxy Wrapping**: Small overhead for method wrapping (typically microseconds)
+3. **Proxy Wrapping**: Small overhead for method wrapping (typically microseconds)
-2. **Pattern Matching**: Minor cost for URL and method pattern matching
+4. **Pattern Matching**: Minor cost for URL and method pattern matching
-3. **In-Memory Checks**: Flag checking itself remains a fast in-memory operation

-The overall impact should remain under 1ms per request, which is negligible compared to database operations.
+With proper caching, the overall impact should remain under 1ms per request, which is negligible compared to database operations.

 ## Migration Strategy

 Since we are only partially through implementing the original design, switching to the new approach has minimal migration cost:

+1. **Database Schema Update**: Add requirements column to feature_flags table
-1. **Repository Layer**: Implement proxy pattern and update tests
+2. **Repository Layer**: Implement proxy pattern and update tests
-2. **Remove In-line Checks**: Gradually remove scattered feature flag checks
+3. **Remove In-line Checks**: Gradually remove scattered feature flag checks
-3. **Documentation**: Update memory bank with the new pattern
+4. **Documentation**: Update memory bank with the new pattern
-4. **Configuration**: Create initial feature flag configuration files
+5. **Configuration**: Seed initial feature flag requirements in the database

 ## Success Metrics